Clownacy/clownmdsdk/README.md

 the toolchain natively, while Windows users should install and use MSYS2 or WSL.

-The process of building and installing the toolchain is done in three stages, denoted by the three subdirectories.
+The process of building and installing the toolchain is done in four stages, denoted by the four subdirectories.
 See each of the subdirectories' README files for details.
 After all stages are complete, the toolchain will be completely installed and ready for use.